Learning Support Practitioner (Level 2) in Kingswinford

 #J-18808-Ljbffr

-Learning Support Practitioner (Level 2) employer: Dudley Council
+Learning Support Practitioner (Level 2) in Kingswinford employer: Dudley Council

 Dingle is an exceptional employer that fosters a welcoming and caring environment where every staff member is valued.
 With a dedicated team focused on collaboration and innovation, employees are encouraged to develop new ideas and make a meaningful impact in the lives of enthusiastic children.
 The supportive leadership prioritises professional growth, ensuring that all practitioners can thrive while contributing to high standards in early years education.